Telenor results ahead of forecasts on strong Nordics

-OSLO Mobile telephone firm Telenor (TEL.OL) reported third-quarter earnings ahead of forecasts on Tuesday and left its full-year guidance broadly unchanged after strength in the Nordics offset a weaker showing from Asia.
+OSLO, Oct 23 Mobile telephone firm Telenor reported third-quarter earnings ahead of forecasts on Tuesday and left its full-year guidance broadly unchanged after strength in the Nordics offset a weaker showing from Asia.

 Telenor's Norwegian, Swedish and Danish operations all outperformed expectations while its Indian unit suffered a smaller than predicted loss, offsetting weaker-than-expected results from Pakistan and Malaysia.

-Norway's Telenor, which has more than 150 million subscribers across Europe and Asia, said earnings before interest, taxes, depreciation and amortisation (EBITDA) rose 6.1 percent to 8.80 billion crowns, easily beating forecasts for 8.54 billion crowns.
+Norway's Telenor, which has more than 150 million subscribers across Europe and Asia, said earnings before interest, taxes, depreciation and amortisation (EBITDA) rose 6.1 percent to 8.80 billion crowns ($1.53 billion), easily beating forecasts for 8.54 billion crowns.

 Its net profit was similarly ahead of expectations, totalling 3.65 billion crowns, above forecasts for 3.46 billion.